boddenberg-it/.githooker/README.md

 # .githooks - _yet another git hook helper_

+tl;dr:

+- common git-hook tasks as declarative configuration inside your repo
+- simple & individual handling of git-hooks across team

 ### Why?

-**.githooks** shall avoid duplicating code across multiple repositories used for _git-hook-ish_ tasks.
-It eases their setup by turning [git-hooks](https://git-scm.com/docs/githooks) into a more declarative configuration.
-It also recudes maintenance of [git-hooks](https://git-scm.com/docs/githooks) across a team working on a repository by tracking mentioned **git-hook declarations** in git itself.
+**.githooks** shall avoid duplicating code across multiple repositories used for _git-hook-ish_ tasks like evlauating list of staged files in a commit and fire actions accordingly.
+Setting up a [git-hook](https://git-scm.com/docs/githooks) is turned into a more declarative configuration.
+It also recudes maintenance of git-hooks across a team working on repository by tracking mentioned **git-hook declarations** in git itself.
+Moreover, the `.githooks/helper.sh` provides simple management of project's git-hooks in an interactive CLI-manner.

 Last but not least, **git** and **bash** are the only dependencies necessary for this [git-hook](https://git-scm.com/docs/githooks) helper in the hope to provide highly versatile use.

 _***Note***: This shall not stop anyone from using the general idea with python, groovy or the like instead of bash_.

 ### How odes it work?